Annual PLPR Conference

 2019: College Station, USA

-The next PLPR annual conference will be hold 18-22 February 2019 at Texas A&M University in College Station, Texas, USA.
-The event will be hosted by the Texas A&M College of Architecture at the university’s Memorial Student Center, one of the nation’s premier student unions.
+The next PLPR annual conference was hold 18-22 February 2019 at Texas A&M University in College Station, Texas, USA.
+The event was hosted by the Texas A&M College of Architecture at the university’s Memorial Student Center, one of the nation’s premier student unions.

 Annual PLPR conferences provide an opportunity to present scholarship covering a broad array of topics residing at the intersection of planning, law, and/or property rights, and we welcome any proposed presentation situated accordingly.
 Because of Texas A&M’s location and faculty expertise, the 2019 conference offers an opportunity to present planning, law, and property rights scholarship speaking directly to the conference theme — “Preparing for Climate Change in the Planned and Unplanned City.”